 In an ideal world, every asana would feel restorative.
 But those that fall into the special category of restorative poses have a particular ability to leave us nourished and well-rested.
 These postures are usually deeply supported by blankets, blocks, or other props and are held for several minutes at a time.

 Restorative practice can be intimidating to beginners—all those props!
 But just a few guiding tips will help you start a regular restorative practice of your own.

 Start out with a few minutes of gentle movement before settling into a restorative pose or practice.
 A little stretching will warm the muscles and create space in the body to prepare it for relaxation.
 Movement will also give your body a chance to shed its restlessness and busy-ness before settling into a place of stillness.

-Don't skimp on the props.
 Blocks, straps, blankets, balls, towels, chairs, walls, sandbags, eye bags, and pillows are all considered fair game when supporting yourself in these poses.
 The more fully your body is supported, the deeper your sense of relaxation and surrender will be.
-So go ahead: Raid the linen closet—your body will thank you with profound sighs of relief.
+So go ahead, raid the linen closet—your body will thank you with profound sighs of relief.

 Although they look peaceful, restoratives can be challenging for beginners.
 Just because the body rests quietly doesn’t mean the mind will settle into stillness too.
 Be patient, and be prepared for days when every inch of you rebels.

 In time and with practice, you will be rewarded with the ability to drop with ease into a place of deep contentment.
 This is what yoga is all about, after all: stilling our fidgety bodies and calming our rambling minds so that we may rest quietly in the present moment and see clearly the peace that resides within.